BrowserStackCE/browserstack-example-cucumber-appium/README.md

 ## BrowserStack Appium Java Cucumber Sample

-Thie repo demonstrates a simple way of running your Appium Java Cucumber tests on BrowserStack.
+This repo demonstrates a simple way of running your Appium Java Cucumber tests on BrowserStack.
 This repo uses Testng as the runner.

 ## Pre-requisites